shcaba/Sebastes_melanops_WA/Document/_main.md

 The steepness profile showed little information content for this parameter (Figure \ref{fig:steepness-profile}) as the best fit value went towards the bound of 1.
 Changing steepness mostly changed the estimate of current stock size, especially when steepness drops below 0.7.
 The lower steepness values rapidly decrease the relative stock size.
 The likelihood components except lengths pushed the steepness to the highest value; length cause the value to race to a minimum value.
 (Figure \ref{fig:steepness-profile-components}).
 There seems to be no real information on the value of this parameter in this model.

-The combined profile that varies female and male $M$ while maintaining the reference model offset demonstrates the model wants natural mortality values to be near the low end of reasonable natural mortlality values (Figure \ref{fig:M-multiprofile-combo}).
+The combined profile that varies female and male $M$ while maintaining the reference model offset demonstrates the model wants natural mortality values to be near the low end of reasonable natural mortality values (Figure \ref{fig:M-multiprofile-combo}).
+The information content of the components is mixed (Figure \ref{fig:M-multiprofile-like-components}), as the length compositions all push toward very low $M$ values (Figure \ref{fig:M-multiprofile-length-components}), the ages support moderate to high $M$ values (Figure \ref{fig:M-multiprofile-age-components}), and the survey information supporting very high $M$ values (Figure \ref{fig:M-multiprofile-survey-components}).
+If one considers the age components only, the non-trawl data support values around the reference value, whereas the recreational data for high $M$ values.

+Overall, this mixed signal does not support estimation of $M$ despite the model providing an estimate of low $M$ values.
 This lowering of the stock productivity results in stock status near the overfished limit.
 This type of sensitivity to stock productivity (similar to what we see with the steepness profile) makes natural mortality a strong candidate for exploring model specification uncertainty in order to build alternative states of nature for decision tables.

 ### Retrospective Analysis